Share

 The guidelines provide a point of reference for State and Territory Councils with regard to supporting meeting places and workplaces that encourage a ‘working together’ culture across the Society in Australia.

-National Council has a duty of care to provide safe meeting places and workplaces, and to ensure,
+National Council has a duty of care to provide safe meeting places and workplaces, and to ensure, so far as is reasonably practicable, that all people who have contact with National Council and who work or volunteer for National Council are not exposed to risks to their wellbeing, health or safety.

-National Council as the superior Council of the Society in Australia expects all Society Members,
+National Council as the superior Council of the Society in Australia expects all Society Members, volunteers and employees to observe acceptable standards of behaviour when working together and when representing the Society.

-National Council calls on all people to whom these guidelines apply to observe acceptable
+National Council calls on all people to whom these guidelines apply to observe acceptable standards of behaviour when working together with National Council’s representatives.

-Consistent with ‘our values’ as expressed above, the Society in Australia seeks to adopt a preventative and responsive approach to unreasonable behaviour.
-In particular, the Society promotes the following Working Together general principles:
+Consistent with ‘Our Values’ as expressed above, the Society in Australia seeks to adopt a preventative and responsive approach to unreasonable behaviour.

 “Employer” means any legal entity that falls under the auspice of the Society in Australia that employs persons to carry out good works and other activities.